 When it comes to Netflix, you’ll continue to pay the same amount, in pounds, when you move countries.
 If you’d rather pay the local price, just cancel your account the day before the end of your month, then restart it the next day.

-And don’t worry: Netflix is available in these 190 countries.
+And don’t worry: Netflix is available in 190 countries.

 Likewise, if you’re signed up to Amazon Prime Video, it’s available everywhere apart from mainland China, Iran, North Korea, and Syria.